-- The limitations of a macro-based facility in particular, that after preprocessing no evidence remains that an assertion is present make it difficult for static-analysis tools to leverage assertion macros in all builds. - Not having preconditions and postconditions visible to callers without seeing function bodies is highly limiting to scalability.
-This lack of visibility led to the building of a bespoke tool to gather spec databases in our work with CodeQL, and other tools often fail to leverage assertions that are not present in inline functions. - Finally, understanding arbitrary assertion macros is beyond the capability of static analysis.
+- The limitations of a macro-based facility in particular, that, after preprocessing, no evidence remains that an assertion is present make it difficult for static-analysis tools to leverage assertion macros in all builds. - Being unable to have a function's preconditions and postconditions visible to callers that see only the function's declaration is highly limiting to scalability.
+This lack of visibility led to the building of a bespoke tool to gather spec databases in our work with CodeQL.
+Importantly, other tools often fail to leverage assertions that are not somehow present in the header, e.g., in the bodies of inline functions.
+Forcing users to make a function inline just to get static analysis is highly suboptimal and problematic in practice, especially at scale. - Finally, understanding arbitrary assertion macros is beyond the capability of static analysis.
 Many provide ways for a macro-based facility to integrate with certain static-analysis tools, such as Clang's attribute((analyzer_noreturn)), but the need for such collaboration between the static-analysis tools and providers of assertion macros can severely hinder the use of both.
 More feature-rich assertion macros that provide advanced configuration and flexibility in the choice of mitigation strategies only make implicit integration harder for new tools to provide.